 Transaction- and Contract-Based Claims

-We have experience both defending and asserting bet-the-company scale transaction- and contract-based environmental claims, including disputed matters involving fraudulent conveyance allegations, successor liability claims, parent and shareholder claims, indemnity and liability assumption claims, breach-of-contract claims, cleanup contractor malpractice, and fraud and unfair trade practices claims.
+We have experience both defending and asserting bet-the-company and large-scale transaction- and contract-based environmental claims, including disputed matters involving fraudulent conveyance allegations, successor liability claims, parent and shareholder claims, indemnity and liability assumption claims, breach-of-contract claims, cleanup contractor malpractice, and fraud and unfair trade practices claims.
 We are able to leverage our vast experience with transactional matters to identify and secure strategic advantages for our clients in litigating and favorably resolving these disputes.

 Skadden’s environmental practice regularly advises clients in connection with strategic planning for distressed companies, including advising on solutions involving bankruptcies, idling, reorganization, and liquidation of distressed assets and business units.
-Our non-judicial restructuring experience includes advising distressed companies on wind-downs and assets sales, advising on the environmental requirements that may be triggered through a temporary or permanent shutdown of facilities or the sale of assets, and advising lenders to financially distress companies on environmental issues associated with foreclosing on environmentally contaminated properties, the borrowers’ compliance with affirmative covenants and other credit agreement obligations, and the nature and extent of the borrowers’ environmental liabilities.
+Our non-judicial restructuring experience includes advising distressed companies on wind-downs and asset sales, advising on the environmental requirements that may be triggered through a temporary or permanent shutdown of facilities or the sale of assets, and advising lenders to financially distressed companies on environmental issues associated with foreclosing on environmentally contaminated properties, the borrowers’ compliance with affirmative covenants and other credit agreement obligations, and the nature and extent of the borrowers’ environmental liabilities.

 In the bankruptcy context, we have counseled clients on the intersection between environmental law and bankruptcy law, having represented debtors, creditor committees and equity committees in some of the nation‘s largest and most complex Chapter 11 reorganizations.